8 ways to get airport lounge access

 A few advantages of co-branded airline cards include:

 - Rewards points.
 These points are usually earned on travel purchases as well as everyday purchases.
-Most cards offer at least 1 reward mile (or point) per dollar spent.
+Many cards offer at least 1 reward mile (or point) per dollar spent.
 In certain categories or when used to purchase travel on that airline, the rewards points can be even higher.

 In conclusion

 There are many ways for today's traveler to snag an airport lounge pass.
-Day passes may be a good option if you're an infrequent traveler and don't want to purchase a full lounge membership.
+Day passes can be a good option if you're an infrequent traveler and don't want to purchase a lounge membership.
 Or you may want to apply for a travel credit card that offers complimentary membership to a network of lounges.
 Lastly, you may want to sign up for airline loyalty programs where you can work toward earning a higher status each time you fly with that airline.